copleykj/react-native-meteor/README.md

 import React, { Component } from 'react';
 import { View, Text } from 'react-native';
-import Meteor, { withTracker } from 'react-native-meteor';
+import Meteor, { useTracker } from 'react-native-meteor';
 import TodosCollection from '../api/todo';

 Meteor.connect('ws://192.168.X.X:3000/websocket'); //do this only once